 I take each shaft and letter them A thru F, G, H, etc, lightest to heaviest as there tends to be a 2 to 3 gram variance.
 Then tip frequency is checked to make sure they are all the same.
 I then use a 454 gram weight on the tip of the shaft and measure the stiffness of the shaft at 15”, 25” and 35” from the tip with a frequency machine and measure in terms of frequency (stiffness).
 I then use a proprietary frequency sorting program, sort the shafts from softest to stiffest.
 The softest shaft goes into the longest iron, the stiffest into the shortest iron.
 Remember they are the same flex but in the real world they vary by about a half of flex.
 This method will yield a very consistent frequency’d set of irons.
 Taper tips are a little more inconsistent compare to proper tipped parallel, but it is nothing to stress over.
 I prefer to be in control of the shafts final stiffness, just my preference.
 I will use a taper tip shaft if the golfer performs better with it during the fitting process which does happen.
 If any parallel shaft is off by more than 3/4’s of a flex I will not use it.
 It is rare with the shafts we use in our fitting system.
 Most shafts tend to vary no more than ¼ flex as we only use high quality components.

 Then I find the single spine in steel shaft.
 When using graphite shafts there are 2 spines usually 180* apart.
 I put the soft side toward the target initially.
 This is called “spinning”.
 I then find the FLO or “Flat Line Oscillation” of the shaft.
-Many call this “Puring” When performing this function, which I always due in my builds.
+Many call this “Puring” When performing this function, which I always do in my builds.
 I can insure that each shaft bends the same way every time!
 I did not say you would swing it the same every time, that is up to you.
 Properly fitted clubs are easier to swing more consistently when this function is performed.
 This process is not performed in mass produced equipment.